bluecat93/aws-secret-scanner/README.md

 `POST /scan` accepts `githubUsername` and `githubToken` fields when you need to override the default credentials for a specific request.
 If omitted, the server uses the environment variables (`GITHUB_USERNAME`, `GITHUB_PAT`).

+If you request a branch that doesn’t exist in the target repository, the API returns a 404 with a descriptive error message instead of a generic Git exception.